tulios/kafkajs/README.md

 ## <a name="sponsors"></a> Sponsors ❤️

-*To become a sponsor, [reach out in our Slack community](https://kafkajs-slackin.herokuapp.com/) to get in touch with one of the maintainers.*
+*To become a sponsor, [reach out in our Slack community](https://kafkajs-slackin.herokuapp.com/) to get in touch with one of the maintainers.
+Also consider becoming a Github Sponsor by following any of the links under "Sponsor this project" in the sidebar.*

 <a href="https://www.confluent.io/confluent-cloud/?utm_source=kafkajs&utm_medium=opensource&utm_campaign=referral">
   <img src="https://raw.githubusercontent.com/tulios/kafkajs/master/logo/confluent/logo.png" width="830px">